“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 Ottawa, Ontario.

-Keith Whyte learned about Ultimate working in a youth hostel in Namur, Belgium where the 1982 European Championships were held.
-He played with the UK team and then brought his passion for the game back to Ottawa.
-He taught the game to a few individuals who would later go on with him to form the Screaming Yellow Zonkers.
-Marcus Brady and Brian Guthrie are the founders of the Ottawa summer league (1986), Ottawa competitive ultimate, and the No Borders Tournament (1987), with Keith Whyte as the Tournament Director.
-After Marcus played around with discs at Glebe Collegiate, he went on to start an intramural Ultimate program at McGill University.
+After Marcus played around with discs at Glebe Collegiate, he went on to start an intramural ultimate program at McGill University.
 He returned to Ottawa and played pickup before starting the Ottawa Carleton Ultimate League Thing (OCULT) with Brian Guthrie and members of five teams.
-Brian started playing the game in the mid to late 1970s in Kingston and Toronto.
-In 1984 he began to play pickup in Riverside Park, befriending Marcus.
-In 1986, the two went on to organize the first Ottawa summer league of five teams, with the first captain’s meeting being held in Brian’s living room.
-Marcus was the tournament director for the first annual Canadian Ultimate Championships, held in Ottawa at St Paul’s University in 1987.
+Brian began playing the game in Kingston and Toronto during the mid to late 1970s.
+In 1984, he began to play pickup in Riverside Park, befriending Marcus.
+In 1986, the two went on to organize the first Ottawa summer league with five teams.
+The first captain’s meeting was held in Brian’s living room.
+Marcus was the tournament director for the first Canadian Ultimate Championships, held in Ottawa at St Paul’s University in 1987.
 Marcus Brady and Brian Guthrie were inducted into the Ultimate Canada Hall of Fame.

 Note: This information is from OCUA.